 There, in a nutshell, is the folly of "Buy American."

 Of course, everyone who bought a cap did so voluntarily.
-Those who opted for the “100% American” style from Trump’s website might have gladly paid the higher price.
+Those who opted for the "100% American" style from Trump's website may have gladly paid the higher price.
 But protectionism deprives consumers of their right to choose.
-When “Buy American” is mandated by law, it forces individuals and businesses to spend more for goods and services than they otherwise would have had to.
+When "Buy American" is mandated by law, it forces individuals and businesses to spend more for goods and services than they otherwise would have had to.
 It leaves them with fewer resources, and fewer resources means less growth, less affluence, less investment.

 "Protection will lead to great prosperity," intoned Trump.
 But that's just what protection won't do.
 If Congress enacts Trump's protectionist proposals and makes "Buy American" mandatory, whether through higher quotas, import quotas, or procurement restrictions, what follows?
 The price of baseball caps — and sneakers and cellphones and cars and grapes and lumber — will rise.
 As a result, fewer people will buy baseball caps (sneakers/cellphones/cars/grapes/lumber).
 Or they'll buy them less often.
 Or they'll buy less of other merchandise — including merchandise made in America by American workers whose jobs will be endangered by declining sales.